daedaleanai/git-ticket/doc/md/git-ticket.md

 ### Options

 ```
   -h, --help            help for git-ticket
+      --rebuild-cache   force the cache to be rebuilt
 ```

 ### SEE ALSO

 * [git-ticket add](git-ticket_add.md)	 - Create a new ticket.
 * [git-ticket assign](git-ticket_assign.md)	 - Assign a user to a ticket.
+* [git-ticket ccb](git-ticket_ccb.md)	 - Change Control Board (CCB) actions of a ticket.
 * [git-ticket commands](git-ticket_commands.md)	 - Display available commands.
 * [git-ticket comment](git-ticket_comment.md)	 - Display or add comments to a ticket.
 * [git-ticket config](git-ticket_config.md)	 - List configs or show the specified config